Dinamiko/react-test-app/README.md

 $ docker ps
 $ docker logs {CONTAINER ID}
 ```
+You can visit [http://localhost:3000](http://localhost:3000) to see the app
+.
+### Tests
-In order to run the test you can execute the test command directly in the container:
+In order to run the tests you can execute the test command directly in the container:
 ```bash
 $ docker exec -ti {TEST CONTAINER ID} npm run test
 ```